innosoft-pro/label-them/README.md

 *NOTE*: If you don’t already have [NodeJS](https://nodejs.org/en/) and [Grunt](https://gruntjs.com/getting-started) installed on your system, install them first.

+1) `npm install grunt-contrib-cssmin --save-dev` // installs css minification plugin

-1) `npm update` // goes through the package.json file and installs all the pre-defined dependencies (plugins)
+2) `npm update` // goes through the package.json file and installs all the pre-defined dependencies (plugins)

-2) `grunt` // builds the project's minified and concatenated file
+3) `grunt` // builds the project's minified and concatenated file

 In case of working only on the 'back-end' (i.e. python), there is an 'app.min.js' folder available on the version control,